WSTxda/Google-Shortcuts-Launcher/README.md

 #### Google Search
 Perform quick searches on Google using the keyboard or voice input directly from your launcher.

+#### Google Play Collections
+Organize your apps by theme and show personalized recommendations, helping you discover new content and pick up where you left off in games, videos, music, and more.

+---

 > [!NOTE]
-> **Required Apps:** The Google app, Google Chrome, Google Play Services, and Google Play Games must be installed on your device for most shortcuts to function properly.
+> **Required Apps:** The Google app, Google Chrome, Google Play Services, Google Play and Google Play Games must be installed on your device for most shortcuts to function properly.
 > **Root Access:** Some features require a rooted device for full functionality.

 ### Download